klaudiusivan/ScalableRoutingExample/README.md

 ## Potential Future Improvements

+- **Push Notification Support**: Integrate full push notification handling with routing using `ScreenIdentifier`.
+- **Silent Push Background Tasks**: Add background tasks triggered by silent push notifications.
+- **Deep Linking Integration**: Implement deep link URL parsing to map URLs to screens in the app.
+- **In-App Push Notifications**: Display banners or modals for in-app notifications that allow users to navigate to specific screens.
 - **Additional Tabs**: The tab bar controller can easily be extended to include more tabs with their own `UINavigationController` instances.
 - **Dynamic Content**: The detail and sub-detail views can be extended to fetch dynamic content based on the passed `DetailDependency`.
 - **Deeper Navigation Stacks**: Support for more complex navigation flows within each tab by pushing more view controllers onto the navigation stack.